tide-org/tide/README.md

 ## That's great, but please stop being so sassy, and could you give me a rundown of how I can implement this please?

 .. hmm.. no, or not yet at least..

-(TODO: wiki/tutorial).
+# 💁

+TODO: wiki/tutorial